 Most supply chain professionals know that the ability to generate an accurate forecast has a significant impact on the accuracy of almost all other business plans.
 Forecast accuracy directly impacts an organization’s ability to satisfy customers, manage resources and grow the business cost effectively.
 An improvement in forecast accuracy—even just one percent—can have a ripple effect across the business, including significantly reducing inventory buffers, obsolete products, expedited shipments, distribution center space, and non-value added work.
 In turn, these improvements can translate into higher customer fill rates, customer satisfaction and ultimately more revenue with higher margins.

 With this in mind, most companies are on a never ending quest to improve their ability to predict demand for their products and services.
-I hope that this Demand Optimization Maturity Curve will renew your conversation on how you can improve your demand planning capabilities.
+We hope that this Demand Optimization Maturity Curve will renew your conversation on how you can improve your demand planning capabilities.